NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 ## Why should I use it?
-`conda` is another _really_ useful tool for reproducible research.
+`snakemake` is another _really_ useful tool for reproducible research.
-It allows you to structure and organize your workflow code, but also helps you generalize it for running new samples and greatly simplifies running it efficiently on a cluster (as well as on you own laptop).
+It allows you to structure and organize your workflow code, but also helps you generalize it for running new samples -- in fact, it is designed for this.

+It also greatly simplifies running a workflow efficiently on a cluster.
+You don't need to bother about writing `sbatch` scripts for submitting cluster jobs, snakemake does that for you.
+It also keeps track of when jobs are completed and then submits the next job in the workflow automatically.
+When possible, it runs the workflow in parallel.

+Moreover, by tight integration with `conda` (as well as, various container tools), it creates conda software environments for different parts of your workflow automatically from your environment yaml-files.

+Lastly, we can mention that, while this tutorial focuses omn Snakemake, there is also an alternative workflow manager, `nextflow`; which one to choose is a matter of taste.

+#### Additional info

+There's also nice information and very good tutorials about conda available in the **Tools in reproducible research** [course material](https://uppsala.instructure.com/courses/51980).

 ## Introduction